etm/daemonite/README.md

 Everything inside the #new block is executed once.
 Everything inside the #run block is executed periodically.
 So make sure to include sleep to not bog down your CPU.
-Or not - listen to network connections. #loop! finally starts the contents of #run sequentially.
+Or not - i.e. listen to network connections. #loop! finally invokes the contents of #run continuously.

-In order to override options, or provide your own options at start:
+In order to override or provide your own options:

 ```ruby
 Daemonite.new(opts)